nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/crontab/spec_execute.md

 ```
 Wait for `tmp/env.output`to be created, then remove the job again.
 Now compare the contents of `tmp/env.output`with the output of env run in your regular terminal.

 A common "gotcha" here is the PATH environment variable being different.
-Maybe your cron script uses the command `omecommand`found in `opt/someApp/bin` which you've added to `ATH`in `etc/environment?`cron ignores PATH from that file, so runnning `omecommand`from your script will fail when run with cron, but work when run in a terminal.
-It's worth noting that variables from /etc/environment will be passed on to cron jobs, just not the variables cron specifically sets itself, such as `ATH`
+Maybe your cron script uses the command `omecommand`found in `opt/someApp/bin` which you've added to `PATH`in `etc/environment?`cron ignores PATH from that file, so runnning `omecommand`from your script will fail when run with cron, but work when run in a terminal.
+It's worth noting that variables from /etc/environment will be passed on to cron jobs, just not the variables cron specifically sets itself, such as `PATH`